jamdominguez/React-Learning_ReactJS/README.md

 Normally this method not is so used.
 It used to separete constructor actions if it is son big.

 **In React 17 and upper, this method is deprecated, is use it, the next warning appears in the browser console.
-The logic into this method must be moved to the consturctor**
+The logic into this method must be moved to the constructor**

 <div align='center'>